 Dundas BI - Product Notes

-The Product Notes for Dundas BI contains information about features that work differently or are currently unsupported depending on the type of data you are working with or other conditions.
+The Product Notes for Dundas BI contains information about features that may work differently or are currently unsupported and other notices.
 This includes browser and product limitations.

 3. General / Application

 |logon||If you have multiple instances of Dundas BI running on the same server, and the paths to these instances differ only by the port number, users will be logged out automatically when they navigate from one instance to another instance and log on.
 Returning to the previous instance requires the user to log on again.||41499|